Presidents Day 2023 deals are here — shop these early deals on tech, furniture, apparel and more | CNN Underscored

 • Beautyrest: Save hundreds on luxury mattresses and adjustable bases.

-• Big Fig: Mattresses ideal for plus-size sleepers are up to $400 off a Big Fig mattress with code PRES.
+• Big Fig: Mattresses ideal for plus-size sleepers are up to $400 off at Big Fig mattress with code PRES.

+• Birch: Get 25% off your order, plus two free Eco-Rest pillows with a mattress purchase.
+Use code PDS25.

 • Boll & Branch: Get 20% off all bundles starting Feb.
 16 from this brand and get breathable and buttery sheets for less.